top of page

 Danielle Trimarco - A

-Danielle Trimarco is a Licensed Clinical Social Worker (LCSW) with over 15 years of experience in the behavioral health field, across diverse settings.
+Danielle Trimarco is a Licensed Clinical Social Worker (LCSW) with 20 years of experience in the behavioral health field, across diverse settings.
 Danielle works with adults, young adults and adolescents, and provides individual therapy and couples' counseling.
 Danielle specializes in treating anxiety disorders, autism spectrum disorders, ADHD, depression, PTSD, as well as relationship issues, managing work stress and other life transitions.

 Danielle completed her undergraduate studies at Southern Methodist University in Dallas.
 She graduated with her Master’s degree from University of South Carolina.